-Flystrike is a painful, sometimes fatal, condition caused by flies laying eggs on another animal, which hatch into maggots and eat their 'hosts’ flesh.
+Flystrike is a painful and sometimes fatal condition caused by flies laying their eggs on another animal.
+These hatch into maggots, which eat the flesh of their 'hosts'.

 Which pets are most at risk?

-Pets with dirty rear ends or generally dirty fur are particularly at risk.
-This may occur in animals which:
+Pets with dirty rear ends or generally dirty fur are particularly at risk of flystrike.

 Preventing flystrike in pets

-- Check for signs of illness/injury/abnormal behaviour daily.
+- Daily health checks - check for signs of illness, injury and abnormal behaviour daily.

-- If your pets back end is dirty, clean immediately with warm water; ensure the area is dried thoroughly.
-It may be necessary to clip the fur; if you're unsure how to do this, seek advice from a specialist.
+- If your pet's back end is dirty, clean it immediately with warm water and ensure the area is dried thoroughly.
+You may need to clip their fur, but ask a specialist if you're not sure how to do this.

 - Clean housing and change bedding at least once a week.

-- Consider insect-proofing the housing of pets living outside, putting net curtains over hutches and runs etc.
+- Insect-proof outdoor animal housing - putting net curtains over hutches and runs, etc.

-- Neuter female rabbits, entire females may be more prone to flystrike.
+- Neuter female rabbits, as unneutered females may be more prone to flystrike.